 DAY 1: CUSCO – SOQMA – PEROLNIYOC – RAYAN

-Early in the morning we’ll pick you up from your hotel and drive for around 2 hours to Socma (3,205 m / 10,512 ft), the initial point of our adventure, through breathtaking Andean landscapes in the Sacred Valley of the Incas.
+Early in the morning, we will pick you up from your hotel and travel in our private transport for approximately 2 hours to Socma (3,205 m / 10,512 feet), the starting point of our adventure, through breathtaking Andean landscapes in the Sacred Valley of the Incas.

-After meeting your porters and horsemen, and making a final equipment check, our hike begins with a moderate 2 hour walk to the Perolniyoc waterfall.
-If the weather is warm enough you may want to make the short climb down to the base of the falls to cool off, or maybe just stay on the trail and take your first photos.
+After meeting your porters and riders, and making a final equipment check, our hike begins with a moderate 2-hour walk to the Perolniyoc waterfall.
+If the weather is warm enough, you may want to make the short climb down to the base of the falls to cool off, or maybe stay on the trail and take your first photos.

-An hour further on we’ll arrive at the Perolniyoc archaeological site, located on a cliff-top with spectacular views of the surrounding valley and the mountains.
-Your tour guide will provide you with a quick history lesson as you soak in the views.
-We will also take lunch here and for the first time you will sample the sumptuous cooking from our kitchen team.
+An hour further on, we’ll arrive at the Perolniyoc archaeological site, located on a cliff-top with spectacular views of the surrounding valley and the mountains.
+Your tour guide will provide you with a quick history lesson as you soak in the pictures.
+We will also take lunch here, and for the first time, you will sample the sumptuous cooking from our kitchen team.

-Clear nights in the Andes are a wonder in themselves, and as we settle down to the dinner you can watch the sky fill with constellations and the most amazing display of shooting stars before retiring to your tent for a well-earned night’s sleep.
+Clear nights in the Andes are a wonder in themselves, as we settle down to dinner you can watch the sky fill with constellations and the most fantastic display of shooting stars before retiring to your tent for a well-earned night’s sleep.

 DAY 2: RAYAN – KUYCHICCASA PASS – ANCASCOCHA

-You will need that fuel as we start with a steep 3 hour ascent to the Kuychiccasa pass (4,450 m /14,599 ft).
-On the way we will pass through picturesque and rustic houses, and we will see wild alpacas or maybe even an Andean Condor, and always with the snow-capped peaks of the Andes in the background.
+We will need energy as we will start the day with a steep 3-hour ascent to the Kuychiccasa pass (4,450 m / 14,599 feet).
+On our way, we will pass through picturesque and rustic houses, and we will see wild alpacas or maybe even an Andean condor, always with the snow-capped peaks of the Andes accompanying us in the background.

-We will not be in a kind of race or competition to reach the top though, so we will take a break together to enjoy the 360 degree views of Chancachuco and the Sacred Valley.
-Then it will only be an easy walk of 1 hour to the point where we will have lunch, the Chancachuco Valley (4,312 m / 14,147 ft).
+We will not be in a kind of race or competition to reach the top; we will take a break to enjoy the 360-degree views of Chancachuco and the Sacred Valley.
+Then it will only be an easy walk of 1 hour to the point where we will have lunch, the Chancachuco Valley (4,312 m / 14,147 feet).

-After lunch we’ll make a short climb of approximately 1 hour with beautiful views of Veronica snowked mountain (5,822 m/ 19,100 ft), to continue with an easy 3 hour walk downhill to the community of Ancascocha (3,700 m/12,139 ft).
-Our campsite for this night will be in a small but gorgeous wooded Valley with a stream running through it.87
+After lunch, we will make a short ascent of approximately one hour with beautiful views of the snowy mountain Veronica (5,822 m / 19,100 feet), then continue for 3 hours towards the community of Ancascocha (3,700 m / 12,139 feet).
+Our camp for tonight will be in a small but beautiful wooded valley with a stream that runs through it.

 DAY 3: ANCASCOCHA – GUAYANAY PASS – QESQA COMMUNITY – PAUCARCANCHA

 The afternoon’s hiking is much easier as we descend to the community of Quesqa Valley and on to the Inca site of Paucarcancha (3,133 m/10,278 ft).
-At this lower elevation, the vegetation is lush and green, and we will have the chance to see a view of the Classic Inca Trail in the distance as well as the remote communities of the Quesqa valley.
+At this lower elevation, the vegetation is lush and green.
+We will have the chance to see a view of the Classic Inca Trail in the distance as well as the remote communities of the Quesqa valley.

 DAY 4: PAUCARCANCHA – KILOMETER 82 – OLLANTAYTAMBO – AGUAS CALIENTES

-We’ll take our breakfast early in the morning to hike down to km 82, this section of the trail is pretty much the section of the Classic Inca Trail, so on the trail we’ll see a lot of Inca Trail hikers who are starting their adventure.
-On the trail we’ll see Llaqtapata, a beautiful Incan ruins nestled in the Sacred Valley with amazing crop terracing around, and other small Inca ruins.
-After, 5 -6 hours hiking, we’ll have arrived to km 82 where we’ll have our last lunch prepared by our chef, and a place to say goodbye to our horses, muleteers, and chefs.
-Next, we’ll drive for 45 minutes to Ollantaytambo Inca town, a quaint town with Inca cobble stone streets.
-From this place we’ll have a train to Machu Picchu Town, Aguas Calientes, for about 1 hour and 45 minutes.
+We’ll take our breakfast early in the morning to hike down to km 82, this section of the trail is pretty much the section of the Classic Inca Trail, so on the path, we’ll see a lot of Inca Trail hikers who are starting their adventure.
+On the trail, we’ll see Llaqtapata, beautiful Incan ruins nestled in the Sacred Valley with incredible crop terracing around and other small Inca ruins.
+After 5 -6 hours hiking, we’ll have arrived at kilometer 82.
+Where we’ll have our last lunch prepared by our chef, and the place to say goodbye to our horses, muleteers, and chefs.
+Next, we’ll drive for 45 minutes to Ollantaytambo Inca town, a quaint town with Inca cobblestone streets.
+From this place, we’ll have a train to Machu Picchu Town, Aguas Calientes, for about 1 hour and 45 minutes.

 DAY 5: AGUAS CALIENTES – MACHU PICCHU – CUSCO (B)

-This last day starts very early.
-We will wake you up at around 05.00 am have breakfast and then take one of the first buses to Machu Picchu.
+This last day will start very early.
+We will wake up around 5:00 a.m. to have breakfast and then take one of the first buses to get to Machu Picchu.
 There are two good reasons to be at the entrance of Machu Picchu very early:

-1.- It is well worth the effort to get up early as the Inca city is quietest in the early morning and you will have plenty of time to take photos and enjoy the sun rise over Machu Picchu.
+1.- It is worth the effort to get up first, since the Inca city is quieter in the early morning, you will also have plenty of time to take photos and enjoy the sunrise over Machu Picchu.

 - Pre-departure briefing: You will meet your guide and group in our office for orientation.
-Here we provide you with duffle bags that will be on horse-back during the trekhorse-back during the trek
+Here we provide you with duffle bags that will be on horseback during the trek horse-back during the trek

 - Professional English Speaking Tour Guide